MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_01-Manage_Azure_AD_Identities.md

 1. Open an **InPrivate** browser window and sign in to the [Azure portal](https://portal.azure.com) using the newly created user account.
 When prompted to update the password, change the password to a secure password of your choosing.

     >**Note**: Rather than typing the user name (including the domain name), you can paste the content of Clipboard.

-1. In the Settings tab, leave everything to default and click on **Assign**.

 1. In the **InPrivate** browser window, in the Azure portal, search for and select **Azure Active Directory**.